The Bells (Game of Thrones): Filming

 The episode was directed by Miguel Sapochnik.
 This was his final episode of the series.

 For the filming of the episode, the city of Dubrovnik (the stand-in for King's Landing) was recreated on the backlot of their Belfast set.
-Filming Varys's death scene ultimately ended up taking seven months as rain kept postponing the shoot.
+Filming for Varys's death scene lasted seven months as rain kept postponing the shoot.

-In a promotional photo of the scene in which Jaime and Cersei embrace at the Red Keep, his right hand is visible instead of the metallic prosthetic the character received in season 4.
-In the actual episode, only the metallic hand is seen.
+In a promotional photo of the scene in which Jaime and Cersei embrace at the Red Keep, his right hand is visible instead of the metallic prosthetic the character received in season four.
 The error in the image garnered attention in light of the previous episode's coffee cup mistake.
+In the episode, only the metallic hand is seen.

 Casting

 Laura Elphinstone was cast as one of the inhabitants of King's Landing who helped Arya Stark during the dragon attack on the city.
-The American football quarterback Aaron Rodgers appears in a cameo in this episode.
+The American football quarterback Aaron Rodgers appears in an uncredited cameo in this episode.